 All above observations support a modelling approach of a mixed type, with a cyclostationary description of dependence at small lags (different for each month) and a stationary description for large lags (same for all months).
 The former can be done easily, using a small number of empirical autocorrelation coefficients (as those shown in Tables 2 and 3 estimated from the fitting period).
 To specify this number, we use the notion of explained variance.
-We observed that the portion of total variance explained by two autocorrelations (ρ_1 and ρ_2) is increased considerably from the case of using only one (ρ_1) whereas the addition of additional autocorrelation coefficients (ρ_3 , ρ_4 , ...) essentially does not increase the explained variance.
-Thus, the values of ρ_1 and ρ_2 given in Table 3 suffice to describe the dependence for small lags.
+From a detailed investigation, we observed that the portion of total variance explained by two autocorrelations ( $\rho_1$ and $\rho_2$ ) is increased considerably from the case of using only one ( $\rho_1$ ) whereas the introduction of additional autocorrelation coefficients ( $\rho_3$ , $\rho_4$ , ...) essentially does not increase the explained variance.
+Thus, the values of $\rho_1$ and $\rho_2$ given in Table 3 suffice to describe the dependence for small lags.
 This should not be confused with the adoption of a periodic AR(2) or ARMA(1,1) model as happens typically in stochastic modelling using two autocorrelations.
-These models would imply SRD, while here we introduce LRD.
+These models would imply SRD, while here our aim is to preserve LRD.

-A simple stationary structure with LRD is the simple scaling stochastic process (SSS process) with autocorrelation (e.g., Koutsoyiannis, 2002)
+A simple stationary structure with LRD is the simple scaling stochastic process (SSS process) with autocorrelation (e.g. Koutsoyiannis, 2002):

 where H is the so-called Hurst coefficient with values in the interval (0.5, 1) for positively autocorrelated processes.
 Here j is meant as the lag for the annual scale or the lag divided by 12 for the monthly scale.
-However, Figure 4 suggests that autocorrelation in the Nile decays with lower rates than implied by (10).
+However, Fig. 4 suggests that autocorrelation in the Nile decays with lower rates than implied by equation (10).
 Therefore, we need to investigate it further, again using the ME principle.

-To determine the dependence structure of a stochastic process, Koutsoyiannis (2005b)

-maximized average entropy on a range of timescales with appropriate constraints.
-That ME framework was revisited and advanced in light of the statistical behaviours observed in the Nile (Koutsoyiannis and Georgakakos, 2006).
+To determine the dependence structure of a stochastic process, Koutsoyiannis (2005b) maximized average entropy on a range of timescales with appropriate constraints.
+That ME framework was revisited and advanced in light of the statistical behaviours observed in the Nile (Koutsoyiannis & Georgakakos, 2006).
 The results of the latter work are also used here.
-To summarize them, the entropy maximization is done on a time scale d tending either to zero (a local setting) or to infinity (a global setting).
+To summarize them, the entropy maximization is done on a time scale tending either to zero (a local setting) or to infinity (a global setting).
 Maximization of entropy is done numerically using a parametric form of the autocorrelation function, initially formulated in continuous time, as shown in Appendix 1.
-This parametric autocorrelation includes three components: a white noise term, a SRD term and an LRD term.
-This parametric representation is deliberately rich (it includes three parameters) in order to provide appropriate degrees of freedom for the entropy maximization.
+This parametric autocorrelation includes three components: a white noise term, an SRD term and an LRD term.
+This parametric representation is deliberately rich (it includes six parameters) in order to provide appropriate degrees of freedom for the entropy maximization.